semgrep/semgrep/README.md

 1. **Use concrete code syntax**: easy to learn
 2. **Metavariables ($X)**: abstract away code
 3. **'...' operator**: abstract away sequences
-4. **Knows about code equivalences**: one pattern can match variations on the code
+4. **Knows about code equivalences**: one pattern can match many equivalent variations on }the code
 5. **Less is more**: abstract away additional details

 `sgrep` has good support for Python and JavaScript, with some support for Java and C, and more languages on the way!

-For more information see the [slides](https://r2c.dev/sgrep-public.pdf) from our last meetup
+For more information see the [slides](https://r2c.dev/sgrep-public.pdf) from the r2c December 2019 meetup.

 ## Installation